Aider-AI/aider/docs/unified-diffs.md

 A helpful shortcut here is to have empathy for GPT, and imagine you are the one being tasked with specifying code edits.
-Would you want to hand type a properly escaped json data structure to specify surgical insert, delete, replace operations on specific code line numbers?
+Would you want to hand type a properly escaped json data structure to invoke surgical insert, delete, replace operations on specific code line numbers?
 Would you want
 to trigger an error and be forced to start over after any typo, off-by-one line number or flubbed escape character?